 About the course

-As a student on the Certificate you’ll take fewer modules than classmates studying toward the MA in International Criminology.
-The PG Certificate allows you to choose four taught modules from the MA programme, with the option to study on a full or part time basis.
+You’ll take fewer modules than classmates studying toward the MA International Criminology.
+The PG Certificate allows you to choose four taught modules from the MA programme, with the option to study on a full or part-time basis.

 Who we are